DuyNguyen1879/docker-lab-tutorial/content/administration.md

        -profile=custom \
        client-csr.json | cfssljson -bare client

 Once we have the private key ``client-key.pem``, and the client certificate ``client.pem``, we can proceed to secure the docker client.
-Move the client's keys pair as well as the ``ca.pem`` file to a given location on the client used to connect the docker engine
+Move the client's keys pair as well as the ``ca.pem`` file to a given location, e.g. ``$HOME/.docker`` on the client used to connect the docker engine

-    mkdir -p $HOME/.docker

     cp ca.pem $HOME/.docker/ca.pem
-    mv client.pem $HOME/.docker/cert.pem
+    cp client.pem $HOME/.docker/cert.pem
-    mv client-key.pem $HOME/.docker/key.pem
+    cp client-key.pem $HOME/.docker/key.pem

 We'll instruct the docker client to use these files.
 To improve secutity, make sure the private key file will be safe, e.g. changing the file permissions.

-After generating the server and client certificates, we can safely remove the two certificate signing requests as well as the extension configuration files
+After generating the server and client certificates, we can safely remove the certificate signing requests files

     rm -rf *.csr